 Sound Meditation, NOT Sound Healing

 Last month, Willka T’ika had the honor of hosting the world renowned sound master, Alexandre Tannous.
-Joined by one of Willka T’ika’s oldest friends and famous ethnobotanist, Dennis McKenna, Alexandre led 25 of us through a fascinating journey of sound, healing, and deep exploration into the history of human consciousness.
+Joined by one of Willka T’ika’s oldest friends and famous ethnobotanist, Dennis McKenna, Alexandre led 25 of us through a fascinating journey of sound meditation, personal transformation, and deep exploration into the history of human consciousness.